Car Accident Injury Lawyer – MN Threshold

 (b) The injury results in: (1) permanent disfigurement; (2) permanent injury; (3) death; or (4) disability for 60 days or more.

 (c) For the purposes of clause (a) evidence of the reasonable value of medical services and products shall be admissible in any action brought in this state.
-For the purposes of this subdivision disability means the inability to engage in substantially all of the injured person’s usual and customary daily activities.
+For the purposes of this subdivision disability means the inability to engage in substantially all the injured person’s usual and customary daily activities.

 ROCHLIN LAW FIRM MN CAR ACCIDENT INJURY LAWYERS